sahibaGalaxy02/sahibaGalaxy02/README.md

 ## 🚀 About Me

-I'm an MCA student at **DPGU College**, passionate about web development and building modern, user-friendly applications.
+I'm an MCA student at **DPGU **, passionate about web development and building modern, user-friendly applications.
 I enjoy working with frontend and backend technologies to create clean, efficient, and scalable solutions.

 I’m constantly learning new tools and frameworks, improving my problem-solving skills, and working on real-world projects to grow as a full-stack developer.